yulesa/glaciers/README.md

 ```
 ### Python Installation

-Glaciers can also be installed as a python package:
+Glaciers can also be installed as a Python package:

 ```bash
 # Clone the repository for example files: